-On November 2, 2016, the Board of Medicine adopted opioid prescribing rules Med 502 which became effective January 1, 2017.
+On August 4, 2021, the Board of Medicine adopted updates to the opioid prescribing rules Med 502 which became effective August 6, 2021.
 Please take the time to review these important rules.

 Use of a Opioid Dose Equivalent Calculator is recommended for prescribers of opioids.

 The Board also shares a sample Checklist for the Prescribing of Opioids for the Management or Treatment of Pain.